Siddhant-Ray/siddhant-ray.github.io/README.md

 ### Installation

-For a hands-on walkthrough of `al-folio` installation, check out [this cool video tutorial](https://www.youtube.com/watch?v=g6AJ9qPPoyc) by one of the community members! 🎬 🍿
+For a hands-on walkthrough of base `al-folio` installation, check out [this cool video tutorial](https://www.youtube.com/watch?v=g6AJ9qPPoyc) by one of the community members! 🎬 🍿

 ---

 #### Local setup using Docker (Recommended on Windows)

-You need to take the following steps to get `al-folio` up and running in your local machine:
+You need to take the following steps to get this portfolio up and running in your local machine:

 - First, [install docker](https://docs.docker.com/get-docker/)
 - Then, clone this repository to your machine: